saverymax/selective_indexing/README.md

 will generate a set of predictions for the citations in sample_citations.xml

-By default, the system will iterate through the citations, and make predictions for each citation published by a selectively indexed journal that does not have a status of MEDLINE or PubMed-not-MEDLINE.
+By default, the system will iterate through the citations, and make predictions for each.
 The prediction results can be found in the citation_predictions_YYYY-DD-MM.txt output file, which will be saved in your current directory, unless otherwise specified.

 Each prediction is printed on a line, in the format pmid|prediction|probability|NLM journal ID